biicode/docs/c++/examples/c++challenge.rst

 	Retrieving resources from server
 	Saving dependences on disk

 At this point, you'll find some new folders and files in your ``challenge/dep`` folder.
-These are the blocks that biicode considers as needed for compiling the hive.
+These are the blocks that biicode considers as needed for compiling the project.

 Build and run
 -------------

 The final step is to actually compile and run the app.
 You can accomplish this task with the ``bii cpp:run`` command.
-As this hive contains more than one executable binary, you also need to provide the name of the task you wish to execute:
+As this project contains more than one executable binary, you also need to provide the name of the task you wish to execute:

 .. code-block:: bash